gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 After successfully transferring an Access Token to the Group Manager, a signature verifier is allowed to perform only some operations as non-member of a group, and only for the OSCORE groups specified in the validated Access Token.
 These are the operations specified in {{sec-pub-keys}}, {{sec-gm-pub-key}}, {{sec-verif-data}} and {{sec-retrieve-gnames}}.

-Consistently, in case a node is non-member of the group with group name GROUPNAME and is authorized to be only signature verifier for that group, the Group Manager MUST respond with a 4.03 (Forbidden) error message if that node attempts to access any other endpoint than: /ace-group/GROUPNAME/pub-key; ace-group/GROUPNAME/gm-pub-key; ace-group/GROUPNAME/verif-data; and /ace-group.
+Consistently, in case a node is non-member of the group with group name GROUPNAME and is authorized to be only signature verifier for that group, the Group Manager MUST reply with a 4.03 (Forbidden) error response if that node attempts to access any other endpoint than: /ace-group/GROUPNAME/pub-key; ace-group/GROUPNAME/gm-pub-key; ace-group/GROUPNAME/verif-data; and /ace-group.

 ## Token Transferring {#ssec-token-post}